Rei-SwitchBot/faq/en-us/Remote.md

 and release prior to the light stops flashing.

-3. Then your Remote will emit a beep sound and the indicator light will light up for
+3. Then your Remote will emit a beep sound and the indicator light will light up for 1.5 seconds.

-1.5 seconds

-.

 4. Now your SwitchBot Remote has been reset to factory settings.

-If this does not work, please contact us by logging into the SwitchBot app > Profile > Feedback.

 ---